Rewind X

 Minimum Window Granularity

-Protected Transfers have a minimum rewind window of 2 minutes.
-This prevents "instant reversibility" patterns that could enable abuse while still supporting faster workflows compared to hour-level windows.
+Protected Transfers have a minimum rewind window of 3 minutes and a maximum of 24 hours.
+This prevents "instant reversibility" patterns that could enable abuse while still supporting faster workflows.

 No Fraud Adjudication